xiphonics/picoTracker/usermanual/content/pages/commands.md

 - If an instrument is not triggered on the same row as LEG, the command will re-trigger the previous instrument (unless the previous instrument is still playing).
 - LEG does exponential pitch change (i;e. it goes at same speed through all octaves) while PITCH is linear

+When used with MIDI instruments, the LEG command also acts as an exponential MIDI pitch bend controller:

+- As with internal instruments, aa sets the speed (with 00 being instant).
+- bb sets the target pitch bend position, scaled to the MIDI 14-bit pitch bend range (0–16383):
+  - 7F is the center (no bend).
+  - 00 is full downward bend.
+  - FF is full upward bend.
+- MIDI pitch bend is persistent across notes — if you want to return to normal pitch, you must manually - reset the bend to center.
+  - This can be done by sending the aabb value `LEG 007F` on the next note or at any time.
+- MIDI pitch bend can be sent without triggering a note, allowing for continuous pitch control.

 ## LOF aaaa (LPOF in lgpt)

 **LooP OFset: Shift both the loop start & loop end values aaaa digits**